hfp/xconfigure/config/cp2k/README.md

 make ARCH=Linux-x86-64-intelx VERSION=psmp AVX=2
 ```

-To further improve performance and versatility, one may supply LIBINTROOT, LIBXCROOT, and ELPAROOT when relying on CP2K/Intel's ARCH files (see the following sections about these libraries).
+To further improve performance and versatility, one may supply LIBINTROOT, LIBXCROOT, and ELPAROOT when relying on CP2K/Intel's ARCH files (see the following section about these libraries).

 ### LIBINT, LIBXC<a name="libint-and-libxc-dependencies"></a>, and ELPA<a name="eigenvalue-solvers-for-petaflop-applications-elpa"></a>

 To configure, build, and install LIBINT (version&#160;1.1.5 and 1.1.6 have been tested), one can proceed with [https://xconfigure.readthedocs.io/libint/README/](../libint/README.md#libint).
 Also note there is no straightforward way to cross-compile LIBINT&#160;1.1.x for an instruction set extension that is not supported by the compiler host.
 To incorporate LIBINT into CP2K, the key `LIBINTROOT=/path/to/libint` needs to be supplied when using CP2K/Intel's ARCH files (make).

 To configure, build, and install LIBXC (version&#160;3.0.0 has been tested), and one can proceed with [https://xconfigure.readthedocs.io/libxc/README/](../libxc/README.md#libxc).
 To incorporate LIBXC into CP2K, the key `LIBXCROOT=/path/to/libxc` needs to be supplied when using CP2K/Intel's ARCH files (make).
+After CP2K&#160;5.1, only the latest major release of LIBXC (by the time of the CP2K-release) will be supported (e.g., LIBXC&#160;4.x by the time of CP2K&#160;6.1).

 To configure, build, and install the Eigenvalue SoLvers for Petaflop-Applications (ELPA), one can proceed with [https://xconfigure.readthedocs.io/libint/README/](../elpa/README/).
 To incorporate ELPA into CP2K, the key `ELPAROOT=/path/to/elpa` needs to be supplied when using CP2K/Intel's ARCH files (make).
 The Intel-branch defaults to ELPA-2017.05 (earlier versions can rely on the ELPA key-value pair e.g., `ELPA=201611`).